-Membership to the ACMP is open to any company involved in the production of cementitious materials.
-Membership is dependent on the company's registration with the South African Bureau of Standards (SABS) as our members are committed to ensuring quality assurance.
+Membership to the ACMP is voluntary and is open to any company, within South Africa, involved in the production of cementitious materials.
+Membership is also dependent on the company's registration with the South African Bureau of Standards (SABS) as our members are committed to implementing strict quality assurance.